hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_and_their_ai_companions_conducting_29e75b9e-7fa5-4d89-b69c-e500153c2dbc-0_1.content.md

 <!--font:Montserrat-->

-# AI Research at the Edge of a Black Hole
+# AI Research near Black Hole

 Welcome to our website dedicated to showcasing the groundbreaking research conducted by our team of AInauts and their AI companions on the edge of a black hole.
 Our experiments take us to the limits of human understanding, as we explore the mysteries of time and space.